binlecode/example-python-setuptools/README.md

 A wheel file is essentially a zip archive with metadata of supported python versions and platforms.

-Usually both source and wheel build distributions should be generated and uploaded to package index for download and install.
+Usually only source and wheel distributions should be generated and uploaded to package index (PyPI) for download and install.

 ```sh
 rm -rf build dist *.egg-info